Royal Palace of Oslo

 It was built in the early part of the 19th century, based on the designs of the Danish-born architect Hans Ditlev Franciscus Linstow.

-Originally it was used as the Norwegian residence of the king of united Sweden and Norway, Charles XIV.
-It was first used as a permanent residence in 1905 by King Haakon VII since 1905, the year Norway became independent.
+Originally it was used as the Norwegian residence of the king of United Sweden and Norway, Charles XIV.
+It was first used as a permanent residence in 1905 by King Haakon VII in 1905, the year Norway became independent.

 Due to improper maintenance, the palace was in danger of falling into disrepair until King Harald V restored it to its original splendor at the end of the 20th century.
 The park surrounding the palace contains small lakes and statues.